 Why Choose Us

 We believe we’re one of the best schools in the region, and a great place for your child to grow and learn.
 If you’re interested in a tour, please call our front office to schedule one at (678) 466-7300.
 Or you can apply for enrollment here.
-Our Open Enrollment Period for 2017/18 is from January 1-January 31, 2017.
+Our lottery registration period for the 2017/18 school year is from January 1-January 31, 2017.
 The lottery will be conducted on Wednesday, February 15, at 4:30 PM on campus.